What Is React? – Unveil The Magic Of Interactive UI With React

 3. Cost Reduction: JavaScript Frameworks are free for public use as they are open source.
 So, when we develop a web application using these frameworks, the overall cost of the application is much lesser.

 Because of all these advantages, JavaScript frameworks are used heavily for developing web-applications.
 They have already proved their potential over the past few years.
 Among them, the most popular ones are React and Angular.
 “Even though React is young, it is giving a neck to neck competition to Angular”.
-If you are planning to make a flourishing career in web development, React certification training is the right move for you.
+If you are planning to make a flourishing career in web development, React JS certification is the right move for you.
 Check out the google trend results for React and Angular for past 7 years. react vs angular - What Is React - Edureka

 So, through this blog, we’ll be learning all about ReactJS.
 But before understanding what is React, you need to understand why we need it in the first place.
 For more check out this Full Stack development course today.